Get

 Conclusion

 As you can see, Bloodhounds are not small dogs, and they can take well over a year to reach their full adult size.
 Maintaining a healthy weight and proper growth rate is essential to prevent obesity and allow the Bloodhound’s bones, joints, and muscles to develop correctly.
-If you plan to spay or neuter your Bloodhound, talk to your vet about the best time to do so.
-Recent research suggests it may be better to wait until later to perform these surgeries in some large breed dogs.
+If you plan to spay or neuter your Bloodhound, talk to a vet about the best time to do so.
+Recent research suggests it may be better to wait until later to perform these surgeries in some large dogs.

 Featured Image Credit: Anna Tronova, Shutterstock